bcmichael/RNMR-Docs/docs/command/full_command.md

 prompt for fspec.
 The format must match the format specified in `OPNIMP`.

-Upon completion, the current write block of the record, as set and displayed by `PTRB`, is set to the slice that was exported.
+Upon completion, the current write block of the record, as set and displayed by `PTRB`, is set to the slice that was imported.
 In addition, the current write record, as set and displayed by `PTRA`, is set to rec.
 ## IMP2D
 Import data from foreign format